codeforpdx/dwellinglybackend/CONTRIBUTING.md

 #### Testing Resources

 Each resource will usually have one test for each action (GET, POST, DELETE, etc...).
 When the Models and Schemas have unit tests, and when the resource uses the models and schemas appropriately, then **generally** only a successful response (The Happy Path) needs to be tested.
-All other responses that can occur happen elsewhere and are already under test.
-Such as validation errors, or a database row cannot be found.
-Errors such as these need not be tested as they're already built into the architecture of the app and happen automatically as long as the schemas are used along with the appropriate methods defined in the BaseModel.
+All other responses that can occur are already tested elsewhere, including validation errors or database rows that cannot be found.
+Errors such as these should not be tested, as they're already built into the architecture of the app and happen automatically as long as the schemas are used along with the appropriate methods defined in the BaseModel.
 Tests for the resources can be found in the `tests/integration` directory.

 ## Installation
 Set up Dwelling Flask Testing Backend (for the first time)